-Table 3-36 Imperial County Code Plant Protection and Management 1 able 3-30 Imperial County Code I fait I fotection and Management
+Table 3-36 Imperial County Code Plant Protection and Management

-Code Section/Text Protected Tress & Vegetation Applicable to Project It is unlawful for any person, firm or corporation to dig up, remove, mutilate, or destroy any Yucca Trees of the following varieties: Quixote Plant (Yucca Whipplei Torr.); Joshua Tree (Yucca brevifolia Engelm.); Spanish Dagger (Yucca mohavensis Sarg.); Spanish Bayonet (Yucca baccata Torr.); Desert Lily (Hesperocallis undulatus Wats.); Fan Palm (Washingtonia filifera Wendl.); Desert Holly, Atripiex hyhenelytra (Abronia Wats.); Desert Verbena (Abronia villosa Wats.); Desert Verbena (Abronia villosa Wats.); Desert Evening Primrose (Enothera trichocalyx Nutt.); Smoke Tree (Parosela spinosa [Gray] Heller); Lupin (Lupinus spp.); Coach Whip or Ocotillo (Fouquieria splendens Engelm.); Desert Willow (Chilopsis linearis D. C.); Sandfood (Ammobroma soncrae Torr.); Scarlet Bugler (Pentstemon centanthrifolius Benth.); Indigo Bush (Parosela Schottii); Not Applicable.
+Code Section/Text Protected Tress & Vegetation Applicable to Project It is unlawful for any person, firm or corporation to dig up, remove, mutilate, or destroy any Yucca Trees of the following varieties: Quixote Plant (Yucca Whipplei Torr.); Joshua Tree (Yucca brevifolia Engelm.); Spanish Dagger (Yucca mohavensis Sarg.); Spanish Bayonet (Yucca baccata Torr.); Desert Lily (Hesperocallis undulatus Wats.); Fan Palm (Washingtonia filifera Wendl.); Desert Holly, Atripiex hyhenelytra (Abronia Wats.); Desert Verbena (Abronia villosa Wats.); Desert Evening Primrose (Enothera trichocalyx Nutt.); Smoke Tree (Parosela spinosa [Gray] Heller); Lupin (Lupinus spp.); Coach Whip or Ocotillo (Fouquieria splendens Engelm.); Desert Willow (Chilopsis linearis D. C.); Sandfood (Ammobroma soncrae Torr.); Scarlet Bugler (Pentstemon centanthrifolius Benth.); Indigo Bush (Parosela Schottii); Not Applicable.
 None of the Yucca tree species protected under Section 12.48.040 were found within the Project Area.
 12.48.050 - Cactus.
 It is unlawful for any person, firm or corporation to dig up, remove, mutilate, destroy, or pick any cactus of the following varieties: Cholla (Opuntia echinocorpa Engelm.); Barrel Cactus (Echinocactus cylindraceus Enfielm.); Giant Cactus (Cereus gigantea Engelm.); Strawberry or Fish Hook Cactus (Mamillaria tetrancistra Engelm.); Bird Nest Cactus (Mamillaria grahami Engelm.); Acanthus (Beloperone californica Benth.); Hedgehog Cactus (Echinocactus polysancistrus Engelm. and Bigel.); Torch Cactus (Cereus engelmanni Parry); Beavertail Cactus (Oprentia basillaris Engelm.); Clavate Cactus (Opuntia clavata Engelm.); Grizzly Bear Cactus (Opuntia erinacea); Opuntia Cactus (Opuntia ramossissima Engelm.); and Marguey or Agaves (Agate deserti Engelm.); Not Applicable.
 None of the cactus species protected under Section 12.48.050 were found within the Project Area.
-12.48.070 - Shrubs.
-Per the biological baseline survey (WestLand 2021), no Crucifixion Thorn were found within the Project Each permit authorizing the harvesting transporting or possessing of plants or would have to be removed No trees species were found within the Project Area that would have to be removed or disturbed as a result of the
+12.48.070 - Shrubs. [ ntha Emoryi) Not Applicable.
+Per the biological baseline survey (WestLand 2021), no Crucifixion Thorn were found within the Project Area.
+Where a permit is required by this chapter, authorizing the harvesting, transporting or possessing of trees or plants, such permits would be accompanied by a tag or seal for each tree or plant to be harvested, possessed or transported.
+The tag and/or seal would be retained and utilized-pursuant to Sections 80101 and 80102 of the Food and Agricultural Code of the state of California as it now exists, or may hereafter be amended.Not Applicable.Each permit authorizing the harvesting tauthorizing the harve No trees species were found within the Project Area that would have to be removed or disturbed as a result of the